 DESCRIPTION: Replacement of the closed landfill's Flare Station which is required for methane gas treatment and migration control.

-LOCATION: Thurston County Waste and Recovery Center, 2420 Hogum Bay Road, Lacey treatment of methane gas and migration control.
+LOCATION: Thurston County Waste and Recovery Center, 2420 Hogum Bay Road, Lacey

 JUSTIFICATION: The current flare station is oversized, and replacement is required in order to operate at current and projected levels of methane gas within the closed landfill.